gotchoices/MyCHIPs/doc/learn-protocol.md

 #### Proposal

-Proposals will travel counter-clockwise, <b>against</b> the normal flow of value (the arrows).
+Proposals will travel counter-clockwise, <b>against</b> the normal flow of payments (the arrows).
-Node A will propose the lift to node D because:
+Node A proposes the lift to node D because:
   - Node A contains a route record indicating that an external pathway exists (or has existed) leading from node D, upstream and eventually to node B; and
-    - it has capacity for a circular lift through an internal segment with D at the top and B at the bottom; or
+    - it has capacity for a circular lift through an internal segment with D at the top (output) and B at the bottom (input); or
     - it needs to transmit value from A to B (linear lift).

   The lift proposal is a conditional contract of the form:
-  "If I send a specified value to you on this tally, you agree to send that same value along through another node you are connected to, with that value eventually reaching my intended destination."
+  "If I send a specified value to you on this tally, you agree to send that same value along through another node you are connected to, with that value eventually reaching the intended destination."
-  - The proposal contains a time, indicating how long the lift proposal will stay alive, before it will time out and will be considered "expired" (and therefore void).
+  - The proposal contains a time, indicating how long the lift proposal will *stay alive*.
+After that, it will time out and will be considered "expired" (and therefore void).
   - It also contains the identity of a proposed referee whose job it is to declare when the lift time has expired (or certify its successful completion).
     The referee is typically a well known, reliable site that is reachable by any node on the network.
-    Its identity consists of its
-    - network address (domain name or IP number), and
-    - (optional) network port
+    This identity record includes:
+    - Connection protocol (https, chip, other)
+    - Network connection address/port information
-  - It is each site's responsibility to decide for itself what referees are worthy of trust, and to collect a public key (out of band) for each referee it chooses to rely on.
+  - It is each site's responsibility to decide for itself what referees are worthy of trust.
+    - For https protocol, a site should have already collected (out of band) a public key for each referee it intendes to rely on.
+    - For chip protol, the connection information is a standard [CHIP address](learn-users.md#chip-addresses) for which the public key is inherently known.
+      The local site should probably already share a tally with the referee site.
+      This binds the parties to the responsible behavior they expect from each other.
   - If node D wants to participate in the lift, on the proposed terms, it indicates this by forwarding the proposal along to node C where the process repeats itself.
   - This action makes the lift binding upon D, subject only to receipt of an authorizing signature, generated within the specified timeout, as judged by the named referee.
   - If/when C receives the validating signature (by any means), D's obligation to C becomes valid and provable, regardless of whether D cooperates further in the transaction.